Revolution of 8 October 1812: Revolution

 Both the Morenist peoples and the new military group opposed the conservative policy of the First Triumvirate, and wanted a government that fostered the ideas of the Age of Enlightenment, such as the early Primera Junta headed by Moreno.

 The revolution was caused by the end of the terms of Manuel de Sarratea and Feliciano Chiclana, as Juan Martín de Pueyrredón promoted antimorenist new members, Manuel Obligado and Pedro Medrano.
-The people organized a riot all across the city, headed by Bernardo de Monteagudo, and attacked the houses of Pueyrredón and Bernardino Rivadavia.
-At the night of October 7, a military unit headed by San Martín and Alvear stationed in front of the Buenos Aires Cabildo, in support of the popular request.
+The people organised a riot all across the city, headed by Bernardo de Monteagudo, and attacked the houses of Pueyrredón and Bernardino Rivadavia.
+At the night of 7 October, a military unit headed by San Martín and Alvear stationed in front of the Buenos Aires Cabildo, in support of the popular request.
 The Cabildo closed the assembly that was about to elect Obligado and Medrano, and took government again.

 There were rumors that San Martín or Alvear would be appointed in place of the Triumvirate, but they denied any appointment.
 They declared that the military did not intervene in the conflict to take the government by force, or to promote someone from their ranks, but to guarantee that the popular will was respected.
 Thus, the Cabildo elected a new triumvirate, the Second Triumvirate.
 Nicolás Rodríguez Peña was appointed by 172 votes against 12, Antonio Álvarez Jonte by 147 against 35, and Juan José Paso by 96 against 87.
 The new triumvirate called the Assembly of Year XIII, a popular request that the First Triumvirate avoided to follow.